daveism/ncgis-talk-2017-resources/GitHub_step2.md

 # Step 2: Share the map

 After you "borrow" a map in [Step 1](GitHub_step1.md), you need to share it with everyone for the map viewer to work.
-The web map "WNC Fires 2016" will be listed in the [my content](http://www.arcgis.com/home/content.html) section of AGOL.
+The web map "WNC Fires 2016" will be listed in the [My Content](http://www.arcgis.com/home/content.html) section of AGOL.

 Open the web map in AGOL (in a new window if you think about it).